evershopcommerce/evershop/CONTRIBUTING.md

   - What EverShop version you are using
   - What NodeJs version you are using
   - What OS system you are using
-  - What MySQL version you are using
+  - What Postgres version you are using
 - Steps to reproduce
   - Be specific!
-  - Give sample code if you canwith a
+  - Give sample code if you can
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)